stolostron/multicluster-observability-operator/docs/scale-perf.md

 Your results might vary, depending on your environment, network speed, and changes to the product.

 ## Test environment
-In the test environment, hub and managed clusters are located in Amazon Web Services cloud platfrom and have the same topology/configuration as below:
+In the test environment, hub and managed clusters are located in Amazon Web Services cloud platform and have the same topology/configuration as below:

 Node | Flavor	| vCPU	| RAM (GiB)	| Disk type	| Disk size(GiB)/IOS	| Count	| Region